Airport: Environmental concerns and sustainability

+Airport hygiene and public health concerns

+Airports, as major international travel hubs, have the potential to be significant transmission points for infectious diseases.
+A notable study conducted during the peak of the 2015–2016 flu season at Helsinki-Vantaa airport in Finland revealed that commonly touched surfaces in airports, especially the plastic security screening trays, are highly susceptible to contamination by respiratory viruses.
+These trays are touched by hundreds of passengers daily and, being made of plastic, a non-porous material, provide an environment where viruses can survive for extended periods.
+In comparison, bathroom surfaces in the same airport tested negative for respiratory viruses, possibly indicating a heightened awareness of hygiene in these spaces.

+Hand hygiene plays a pivotal role in preventing the spread of infectious diseases in airports.
+Research indicates that only about 70% of individuals wash their hands after using the toilet, and of those, only 50% do so correctly.
+In airport settings, just one in five individuals maintain clean hands—defined as washing with soap for at least 15 seconds in the preceding hour.
+Given the frequent touching of shared surfaces in airports, such as trays, railings, and touch panels, this poses a significant risk for disease transmission.
+A study from the University of Cyprus and MIT used models and simulations to demonstrate that increasing hand cleanliness from 20% to 30% in all airports could reduce the potential global impact of a disease by 24%.
+If cleanliness levels reached 60%, this impact could decrease by 69%.
+Focusing on just the top 10 most influential airports for disease spread, enhancing hand hygiene practices could still significantly reduce disease transmission rates from 45% to 37%.
+The findings underscore the importance of promoting hand-washing in airports as a key measure in preventing the global spread of diseases.

 Military air base

 An airbase, sometimes referred to as an air station or airfield, provides basing and support of military aircraft.
 Some airbases, known as military airports, provide facilities similar to their civilian counterparts.
 For example, RAF Brize Norton in the UK has a terminal that caters to passengers for the Royal Air Force's scheduled flights to the Falkland Islands.
 Some airbases are co-located with civilian airports, sharing the same ATC facilities, runways, taxiways and emergency services, but with separate terminals, parking areas and hangars.
 Bardufoss Airport, Bardufoss Air Station in Norway and Pune Airport in India are examples of this.

 An aircraft carrier is a warship that functions as a mobile airbase.
 Aircraft carriers allow a naval force to project air power without having to depend on local bases for land-based aircraft.
 After their development in World War I, aircraft carriers replaced the battleship as the centrepiece of a modern fleet during World War II.